aehaldy/Tabber/README.md

 # Tabber

 Keep tabs on it:
-A simple large-asset tracking app.
+A simple large-asset tracking app that updates location data using a camera scanner.
+It's easy to use and saves employees hours of work every week.

 ## Getting Started